 └─target

-pom.xml: the configuration file of the Maven project, which contains the dependencies, plug-ins, and build rules of the project..idea: a directory used in an Integrated Development Environment (IDE) to store configuration information related to the project.src: a directory that stores the source code in the project.main: a directory that stores the main source code and resource files.java: a directory that stores the Java source code.com: the root directory of the Java package.oceanbase: the root directory of the project.testjfinal: a directory that stores code of the JFinal framework.config: a directory that stores the configuration files, including those of the application.UserConfig.java: the user configuration file.controller: the controller directory that stores the controller file of the application.UserController.java: the controller file.pojo: a directory that stores JavaBean or entity classes.User.java: a file that stores user entity classes.resources: a directory that stores resource files, such as configuration files and SQL files.config.properties: the configuration file that stores database connection information.webapp: a directory that stores the static resources and configuration file of the web application.WEB-INF: a directory that stores the configuration file and other protected resource files of the web application.web.xml: the deployment descriptor file of the web application.test: a directory that stores the test code and resource files.target: a directory that stores compiled class files and .jar packages.
+pom.xml: the configuration file of the Maven project.
+It contains information about the project's dependencies, plugins, and build process..idea: a directory used in the IDE (Integrated Development Environment) to store project-related configuration information.src: a directory typically used to store the source code of the project.main: a directory that stores the main source code and resource files.java: a directory that stores the Java source code.com: the root directory for storing Java packages.oceanbase: the root directory for storing the project.testjfinal: a directory that stores the code related to the JFinal framework.config: a directory that stores the configuration files of the application.UserConfig.java: the user configuration class file.controller: a directory that stores the controller class files of the application.UserController.java: the user controller class file.pojo: a directory that stores the JavaBean or entity classes.User.java: the user entity class file.resources: a directory that stores resource files, such as configuration files and SQL files.config.properties: the configuration file that stores the database connection information.webapp: the directory of the Web application, which stores the static resources and configuration files of the Web application.WEB-INF: the WEB-INF directory of the Web application, which stores the configuration files and other protected resource files.web.xml: the deployment descriptor file of the Web application.test: a directory that stores the test code and resource files.target: a directory that stores the compiled Class files, Jar packages, and other files.

 Note